EZdenki/STM32F030-CMSIS-I2C-EEPROM-lib/README.md

 + void EE24_dump( uint32_t address, uint32_t length )<br>
   Perform a memory dump from the EEPROM to the serial port.
 Note that this routine uses the STM32F103-CMSIS-USART-lib library and requires that the USART port be initialized and a serial port be open.
+## Hardware Setup
+  See **main.c** for details on how to connect the EEPROM and USB serial dongle to the STM32F030F4.